dherault/coursera_algorithms/README.md

 Hacking prevention:
 - use a cryptografic hash function (ex: SHA-2), infeasible to reverse engineer
 - use randomization: design a family of hash functions such as for any data set, on average, the hash function will perform well

+#### Universal Hashing: Definition and Example

+What is a good random hash function ?

+Def: let H be a set of hash functions U --> {0, ..., n - 1}

+H is universal <=> A (x, y) € U², x != y, P(h(x) = h(y), h € H) <= 1 / n
+where h is chosen uniformly at random

+Example: IP address (form: (x1, x2, x3, x4) with x € {0, ..., 255})

+Let n = a prime

+Construction:

+### Bloom filters

+#### Bloom Filters: the basics

+Raison d'être lookups

+Comparaison with HT:
+- Pro: more space efficient
+- Con: can't store objects, no deletions (with basic implementation), small fasle negative probability

+Applications:
+- Early spellchecker (is this a legitimate word)
+- Canonical: list of forbiden passwords
+- Modern: network routers

+Under the hood:
+- Array of n bits (0 or 1)
+- k hash functions h1, ..., hk (k small constant)

+Insert: for i = 1...k, set A[hi(x)] = 1
+Lookup: return true if A[hi(x)] = 1 A i = 1...k

+Note: no false negative, but posibly false positive